 Getting in touch with us allows us to get some details about what has happened to you so that we could make an assessment on whether we think you could have a strong case for compensation.
 We offer this assessment completely free and we would not hold you under any obligation to use our services, or even take the advice we offer.
 If we don’t think you’d be able to claim compensation, we will be completely transparent about this, and we will advise you of the reasons we believe this is the case.
 However, if we do feel you could be eligible, we could then take you through your options.
 We could also provide a personal injury lawyer to help you make a claim for compensation.

-We pride ourselves on offering a service that caters to the needs of claimants who have found themselves injured due to the fault of someone else.
+At Accident Claims UK, we pride ourselves on offering a service that caters to the needs of claimants who have found themselves injured due to the fault of someone else.
 We have many satisfied clients that attest to our fantastic service, and we would be delighted to provide this same service to in order to help take the stress of claiming for an accident at a swimming pool off your shoulders.
 We’re here to help.

 There are various ways in which you could get in touch with one of our friendly, professional advisors.
 You could simply call our helpline on 0800 073 8801, or you could look at emailing us at email@example.com.
 If you’d prefer us to get in touch with you, you could use the contact form, or you could even opt to use the live chat feature if you like.